microfetch/microfetch-pipeline/README.md

   - do not delete IP or destroy droplets
   - mark `taxonomy_number` as in need of attention

-### Add taxonomy numbers script
+### Add taxon ids script

-- Accept any number of taxonomy numbers as arguments
+- Accept any number of taxon ids as arguments
-- Add novel taxonomy numbers as entries in `./microfetch.csv`
+- Add novel taxon ids as entries in `./microfetch.csv`
 - Summarise actions taken for the user